VET Program Approval and Maintenance Procedure

 • Program Manager

-I. Update Student Management System Registrar Services
+I. Update Student Management System Student and Registrar Services

 1. Update to add new delivery location to teaching groups.